dimosthe/proxy-build/README.md

 	cd /home/proxyvnf/dashboard
 	git clone git@github.com:dimosthe/Squid-dashboard.git

-4) Create a new database and a new user and the yii2-user module
+4) Create a new database and a new user

 	mysql -u root -p
 	create database dashboarddb
-	create user 'dashboarduser'@'localhost' identified by 'primetel';
+	create user 'dashboarduser'@'localhost' identified by '12345678';
 	grant all privileges on dashboarddb.* to dashboarduser@localhost;
 	vim config/db.php // edit the file accordingly